t-autood/t-autood/README.md

-# t-autood
+# T-AutoOD

+## References
+<a id="1">[1]</a>
+LongVu, PeterKirchner, CharuC.Aggarwal, HorstSamulowitz (2024).
+Instance-Level Metalearning for Outlier Detection.
+International Joint Conference on Artificial  Intelligence (IJCAI-2024).

+## Contact
+Long Vu (lhvu@us.ibm.com)

+## Reproducing evaluation numbers reported in the paper
 This repo includes a pretrained meta learner and code that loads the meta learner to score different data sets.
+Follow the below steps to reproduce experiment numbers reported in the paper.

 1. Clone the repo to local machine: git clone https://github.com/t-autood/t-autood.git     - after this command, the "t-autood" sub-folder is created.
 2. cd t-autood